thomassie/thomassie.github.io/aboutme.md

 ### ...Education

-I believe that people only preserve what they are aware of.
+I believe that most people only preserve what they are aware of.
+You have heard about slaughtered rhinos, sharks being killed for their fins, or polar bears dying because of melting ice making it impossible for them to hunt.
+Any human being has to be aware of the fact that nature's condition is not good, and it is getting visibly worse.

+Documentaries from BBC and others do an amazing job in reaching a vast number of people showing them nature's beauty, curiosities and wonders.
+Having said that, it is also a bit disapointing that the direct environment many viewers live in gets much less attention.

+That is why awareness training is so important.

 I love explaining nature – phenomena, patterns, organimsms, interactions and so on – to kids and grown-ups likewise.
 Telling people about what is right in front of them but they are not at all aware of it, is something really nice.